 Please upload your translated/summarised document against the same upload title you use for the original document.
 This means you may have two documents saved under each upload title.

 This is a two-stage application process.
-The first-stage application must be submitted by the deadline above.
+The first-stage application is open until Monday, 24 June 2024 GMT 17:00.

 If your application is approved, you will receive an official Grant Offer Letter together with an Award Agreement which you will need to e-sign and return with the necessary supporting documentation.